-Take a trip through Polish history in Odyssey Traveller's Exploring Poland small group tour.
+Take a trip through Polish history with Odyssey Traveller's Exploring Poland small group tour.
 This tour, especially designed for mature and senior travellers, begins and ends in Warsaw, the capital and largest city of this central European country, with multiple stops in small towns with big histories.

-We will view the grand monuments of Warsaw and Krakow and trace the path of the Vistula River, visiting the towns of Kazimierz Dolny with its Renaissance architecture, Baranow Sandomierski with its grand 16th century castle, Wieliczka with its labyrinthine salt mine, and other places that shaped the heart and soul of Poland.
+We will view the grand monuments of Warsaw and Krakow and trace the path of the Vistula River, visiting the towns of Kazimierz Dolny with its Renaissance architecture, Baranow Sandomierski with its grand 16th century castle, Wieliczka with its UNESCO World Heritage labyrinthine salt mine, and other places that shaped the heart and soul of Poland.
 We will also take time to visit the homes and learn more about the life of Polish luminaries such as Frédéric Chopin and Nicolaus Copernicus.

 A united Kingdom of Poland in the mid-1500s formed one of the largest countries in Europe, and was noteworthy as well for adopting the continent's first written national constitution in 1791.
 Partitioned after the wars of the 17th century, Poland was restored as a nation in 1918.
 The second World War and the Holocaust would ravage Poland and inflict untold misery on its people, many of whom were forced to migrate to other countries.
 Poland would rise again into a regional power in the 21st century.
 Every year, it welcomes many travellers eager to know more about its history and see its natural beauty.

 You can learn more about Poland with our country profile where all other tour departures are listed as well.
 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right-hand side of this page.